harrybraviner/self_directed_rl/README.md

 * Why does the model network start returning NaN?
 * Why does modest dropout (keep prob = 0.8) in the model network harm performance?

+# Topic to add

+## Optimizations

+* ES
+* Proximal Policy Gradients
+* A3C (is this really an optimization or a parallelization strategy?)

+## Software packages

+* WALL-E: Parallelization of episode generation. https://arxiv.org/pdf/1901.06086v1.pdf and https://github.com/tianbingsz/WALL-E